 The most common injuries would be Plantar Fascia (Pain underneath the foot), Achilles tendonitis (pain at the back of the heel) and knee pain.
 These can absolutely be prevented by;

 a) Check your load.
 The body is an amazingly adaptive structure.
 If you have pain or an injury, quite simply, you have loaded beyond the rate that the body can adapt.
 To avoid this use the 10% rule.
-Ie you comfortable walking 5km then the following week you should only shoot for 5.5km rather than getting over eager and shooting for 7km.
+If you're comfortable walking 5km then the following week you should only shoot for 5.5km rather than getting over eager and shooting for 7km.
 If you give the body time it will respond to load in a positive manner.
 10% rule.

-b) Get that foam roller and start self-assessing/self-massaging every 48hours.
+b) Get that foam roller and start self-assessing/self-massaging every 48 hours.
 You will start to become familiar with where you are tight.
 Get on top of these early so tightness doesn't keep building run after run and then something gives up on you.
-The other tip here is if you are noticing something that is just tight time after time after time then it may be a lack of strength causing the muscle to get tight.
+The other tip here is if you are noticing something that is tight time after time after time then it may be a lack of strength causing the muscle to get tight.
 This is where a physio can get you strong in the right places to prevent that tightness/niggle/injury ever coming on.

 What are good stretches for walking and running?